microsoft/react-native-code-push/README.md

     }
     ```

-2. Let the CodePush runtime know which deployment it should query for updates against.
-Be sure to set the `versionName` in your `android/app/build.gradle`:
+2. Ensure that the versionName property in your `android/app/build.gradle` file is set to a semver compliant value.

     ```gradle
     android {